omarmagh/startupbrowser/README.md

 # Startup Browser

-Startup Browser is a web application designed to help users browse and clone startup framework samples effortlessly.
+Startup Browser is a web application that enables users to explore and clone startup framework samples effortlessly.

 This is a practice implementation of [Next.js 15 Crash Course | Build and Deploy a Production-Ready Full Stack App](https://www.youtube.com/watch?v=Zq5fmkH0T78) and the [yc_directory](https://github.com/adrianhajdin/yc_directory) repo
 ## Features

+## Features

-- **Sample Browsing**: Quickly navigate through various startup framework samples.
+- **Sample Browsing**: Navigate through a variety of startup framework samples.
-- **Project Cloning**: Clone selected samples to your local environment for customization and development.
+- **Project Cloning**: Clone selected samples to your local environment for further development.

 ## Prerequisites

-- **Node.js**: Ensure that you have Node.js installed on your system.
+- **Node.js**: Ensure that Node.js is installed on your system.

 ## Installation